 - The depth of the betrayal

-- The pattern of the offense (often repeated offenses)
+- The pattern of the offense (repeated offenses)

 When an offended party works toward reconciliation, the first and most important step is to confirm whether the offender is genuinely repentant (Luke 17:3).
 An unrepentant offender will resent a desire to confirm the genuineness of his confession and repentance.
 He might even resort to lines of manipulation.

 - “I guess you can’t find it in yourself to be forgiving.”